blcksrx/divide-and-conquer-solutions/README.md

 ## Assignment 3
 Implement the Quicksort algorithm that returns the number of comparisons made during sorting an array of integers.
 Compare the number of comparisons using exclusively the first, last and median-of-three elements as pivots.
 (Also added comparison using randomly chosen pivots).

+## Assignment 4

+Implement Karger's random contraction algorithm that finds the minimum cut of the provided (connected undirected) graph.
+A minimum cut is a partition of the graph into two disjoint sets of nodes that are connected by the minimum number of edges.